laravel/nova-docs/2.0/customization/localization.md

 ]);
 ```

-You can use the same `__` helper within your custom Vue components to access these translations.
+As in Laravel, you may use the `__` helper within your custom Vue components to access these translations.